k5cents/gluedown/README.md

 status](https://www.r-pkg.org/badges/version/gluedown)](https://CRAN.R-project.org/package=gluedown)
 <!-- badges: end -->

-The `gluedown` package helps wrap character vectors in markdown syntax.
-Markdown is a lightweight technique for formatting text.
-Markdown is prevalent in R coding; this package helps transition from raw R vectors and formatted Markdown.
+The `gluedown` package uses [`glue()`](https://github.com/tidyverse/glue) to wrap character vectors in markdown syntax.
+Markdown is a lightweight, plain-text markup language prevalent in the R community.
+This package helps transition from raw R vectors and formatted markdown text.

 The package used [GitHub Flavored Markdown](https://github.github.com/gfm/) (GFM), which is a